Saiyam-Sandhir-Jain/examdc/README.md

 answer: A
 ```

-**ExamdC compiles this into a zero-dependency offline HTML exam portal** — ready to run in any browser, no server needed.
+**ExamdC compiles this into a zero-dependency offline HTML exam portal** — ready to run in any browser, no server needed

 ---